Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 As freezing air from the Siberian Arctic passes over the Sea of Japan, it collects moisture from the sea before hitting the Japanese mountains.

 Apparently, snow in Japan only contains about 8% moisture, which makes it very light and also dry.
-The sub-zero temperatures help preserve this texture and the result is perfectly fluffy snow.
+The sub-zero temperatures help preserve this texture and the result is perfectly fluffy snow, which is great for Japan winter activities!

 On my flight home from Japan, I was seated next to a very seasoned traveller who has skied all over the world.
 Even he admitted he struggled to acclimatise to the fluffy texture of the snowfall in Japan at first.